rubenifrah/spotify-recommender/README.md

 For a more in-depth look at the project, please check the following Google Collab: [Spotify recommender colab](https://colab.research.google.com/drive/1YhSFuuFKE66bT0vQ3XHLxExes16yGWG5?usp=sharing)

+You can also find the original research notebook locally in `notebook/Ruben_IFRAH_final_project_spotify.ipynb`.

 ---

 # 📖 Project summary